On localization sequences in the algebraic K-theory of ring spectra: Introduction

 When $n=0$, this is a special case of a theorem of Quillen~\cite{quillen}*{Theorem 5}, saying that there is a fiber sequence $\K(\FF_p)\rightarrow\K(\ZZ_p)\rightarrow\K(\QQ_p)$.
 In this case it is common to let $v_0=p$ in $\ZZ_p$ and $\BP{-1}=\Hrm\FF_p$.
 When $n=1$, the sequence was conjectured by Rognes and proved by Blumberg and Mandell in~\cite{blumberg-mandell}.
 In fact, both Quillen and Blumberg--Mandell prove $p$-local and integral versions of these statements.

+The backdrop of the question of Rognes is the Ausoni--Rognes program to compute the algebraic $K$-theory of the sphere spectrum while keeping control of chromatic phenomenon.
+The layers in the chromatic tower are closely related to $\K(\Erm_n)$, and it is expected that $\K(\Erm_n)$ should behave in a similar way to $\K(\Erm(n))$.
+However, there is a fundamental problem with computing $\K(\Erm_n)$ and $\K(\Erm(n))$: they are nonconnective ring spectra.
+There are no general methods for computing the $K$-groups of nonconnective ring spectra, and it is in general even difficult to produce candidate elements.
+The little success that has been had here is to relate the $K$-theory of the nonconnective ring spectrum to the $K$-theory of connective ring spectra, where there are a variety of methods of computation, such as using determinants and traces or studying $\mathrm{BGL}(R)^+$.

-One reason to study $\K(\BP{n})$ is that it is expected to exhibit redshift, a phenomenon visible in low degree in which the $K$-theory of a ring spectrum related to chromatic height $n$ carries chromatic height $n+1$ information~\cite{ausoni-rognes}*{p.
+One reason to study $\K(\BP{n}_p)$ in its own right is that it is expected to exhibit redshift, a phenomenon visible for small values of $n$ in which the $K$-theory of a ring spectrum related to chromatic height $n$ carries chromatic height $n+1$ information~\cite{ausoni-rognes}*{p.
 7}.
 For example, $v_0$ acts trivially on $\FF_p$, whereas $\K(\FF_p)_p\we\Hrm\ZZ_p$ and hence $\K(\FF_p)$ carries a highly non-trivial $v_0$-self map: multiplication by $p$.

-We answer the Rognes question in all of the remaining cases.
+We give a negative answer to Rognes' question in all of the remaining cases.

 \begin{theorem} For $n>1$, the sequence